- Home

 Norwogonin (CAS: 4443-09-8) Description

-Norwogonin (CAS: 4443-09-8), also known as 5,7,8-trihydroxyflavone (5,7,8-THF), is a flavone, a naturally occurring flavonoid-like chemical compound which is found in Scutellaria baicalensis (Baikal skullcap).
-It has been found to act as an agonist of the TrkB, the main signaling receptor of brain-derived neurotrophic factor (BDNF), and appears to possess roughly the same activity in this regard to that of the closely related but more well-known 7,8-dihydroxyflavone (7,8-DHF).
+Norwogonin (CAS: 4443-09-8), also known as 5,7,8-trihydroxy flavone (5,7,8-THF), is a flavone, a naturally occurring flavonoid-like chemical compound that is found in Scutellaria baicalensis (Baikal skullcap).
+It has been found to act as an agonist of the TrkB, the main signaling receptor of brain-derived neurotrophic factor (BDNF), and appears to possess roughly the same activity in this regard as that of the closely related but more well-known 7,8-dihydroxyflavone (7,8-DHF).

 Norwogonin (CAS: 4443-09-8) Specifications

-Norwogonin (CAS: 4443-09-8) had excellent antioxidant activity, suggesting that C8-OH was the prominent antioxidant active groups for them.
-More importantly, the findings indicated that norwogonin and isowogonin afforded outstanding antioxidant capacity and might be promising candidates as dietary natural products in the treatment of oxidative related diseases.[1]
+Norwogonin (CAS: 4443-09-8) had excellent antioxidant activity, suggesting that C8-OH was the prominent antioxidant active group for them.
+More importantly, the findings indicated that norwogonin and isowogonin afforded outstanding antioxidant capacity and might be promising candidates as dietary natural products in the treatment of oxidative-related diseases.[1]

 Reference